-Running Start is a special opportunity program in Washington in which eleventh and twelfth grade students may apply to enroll in courses or programs in community or technical colleges without charge, except for books and lab and other fees.
+Running Start is a special opportunity program in Washington in which 11th and 12th grade students may apply to enroll in courses or programs in community colleges without charge, except for books and lab and other fees.
 Students will receive dual credit (both high school and college) for successful completion of coursework.
 An official transcript will be maintained at each institution.

-Goldendale High School Students may apply to take courses through Columbia Gorge Community College (The Dalles, OR), Yakima Valley Community College (Yakima, WA), Lower Columbia College (Longview, WA), Eastern Washington University (Cheney, WA) or Columbia Basin College (Pasco, WA).
+Goldendale High School students may apply to take courses through Yakima Valley Community College (Yakima, WA), Lower Columbia College (Longview, WA), or Columbia Basin College (Pasco, WA).

 The required first step in applying for the Running Start program is for students and their parent /guardian to attend an information program at the high school.
 If you were unable to attend any of the meetings, please make an appointment to meet with Mrs. Lee.